odoo/sfu/src/services/README.md

 - **Load Balancing**: `getWorker()` returns the worker with the lowest memory usage (`ru_maxrss`).
 - **File System**: Manages temporary folders for recordings via the `Folder` class.
 - **Port Management**: Allocates dynamic ports for media transport using the `DynamicPort` class.

+### 5. Media Service (`media.ts`)

+The Media service is responsible for the processing and dispatching of media files and the scheduling of these tasks.